Sustainability and Resiliency Leadership and Collaboration Initiatives

-The County’s Sustainability and Resiliency Action Plan will set the foundation for the County’s sustainability and resiliency programs and policies.
+The County’s Resilient Pinellas Action Plan will set the foundation for the County’s sustainability and resiliency programs and policies.
 This process will take an evidence-based, comprehensive approach to develop achievable strategic goals and objectives, measurable short- to long-term actions, process integration, and decision-support tools.
-It will promote organizational and community-based sustainability and resiliency activities and programming in alignment with the County’s Strategic Plan, structure, operations, and services.
-The Action Plan will also prioritize the economic and social case for environmental stewardship, community resiliency, hazard mitigation, and climate change adaptation, including cost savings, economic opportunity, and self-sufficient programs.
+It will promote organizational and community-based sustainability and resiliency activities and programming in alignment with the County’s Strategic Plan, structure, operations and services.
+The action plan will also prioritize the economic and social case for environmental stewardship, community resiliency, hazard mitigation, and climate change adaptation, including cost savings, economic opportunity and self-sufficient programs.

 Resiliency in Capital Planning Directive (AD 2-12)

 The purpose of this directive is to clarify expectations and guidelines as it relates to the County’s Capital Improvement Program (CIP) as part of the ongoing efforts to continuously improve County project planning and delivery and adopt a project portfolio management framework.
 The directive requires the assessment of sea-level rise and future conditions for capital improvement projects, watershed management plans, and infrastructure master plans.

 Tampa Bay Regional Resiliency Coalition